12 Common Sunken Trampoline Problems (with Solutions)

-This article will take you through all the possible problems of sunken trampolines and tips to fix these.
-I also cover the pros and cons of in-ground trampoline here.
+This article will take you through some of the key problems of sunken trampolines and tips to fix these.
+I also cover the pros and cons of in-ground trampolines here.
 Let’s reveal the facts.

 In-ground trampolines have lots of features that make them superior to traditional trampolines.
 However, they have some limitations that you should know before buying one.

-After knowing the problems let’s talk about how these problems are created and how do you solve them.
+After knowing the difficulties you may face with ground-level in-ground trampolines, let’s talk about how these problems are created and how do you solve them easily.

 1. Complicated Installation